ayrat555/ayrat555.github.io/_posts/2017-10-18-macros-are-evil.md

 JSON RPC message must consist of three properties:
 - method - the name of the method
-- params - object or array of values (In Etherem's case, an array)
+- params - object or array of values (In Ethereum's case, an array)
 - id - the id of the request

-Let's consider Ethereum's web3_sha3 method that calculates sha3 hash of the input data.
+Let's consider Ethereum's web3_sha3 method that calculates a sha3 hash of the input data.
 It has one parameter - the string to be converted into a sha3 hash.
 To call this method wrap the parameter info in an array and call it like so:

 ```bash
 // Request